From always connected

 Our devices may be always on.
 But do people feel highly connected—in a human sense—at work?

-In other words, just a small fraction of any team—your team—feels like they are getting what they need and truly connecting on a human level.
+In other words, just a small fraction of any team—your team—feel like they are getting what they need and truly connecting on a human level.
 When people feel highly connected to each other, their leaders and their work, their companies stand to gain a 7.4% revenue growth boost per year.

 Organizations enjoying the advantages provide what we call omni-connected experiences.